 CMH is available for individuals interested in working in community mental health agencies, crisis intervention services, case management with the chronically and persistently mentally ill and other mental health services with emphasis on public sector work.

-Students attend classes from mid-August through late May and complete an internship each academic year.
+Students attend classes from mid-August through mid-May and complete an internship each academic year.
 In the first year, students attend classes on Mondays and Wednesdays and intern at their field placements on two days (usually Tuesdays and Thursdays).
 In the second year, students attend classes on Mondays and Tuesdays, and intern at their field placement on the remaining days (usually Wednesday through Friday).
-The majority of courses are face-to-face, with a few courses in the second year being hybrid courses, which combine face-to-face and online components.
+The majority of courses are hybrid, which combine face-to-face and online components.
 Classes are scheduled during the day from morning through the late afternoon.
+(Please note: In Fall 2020, due to COVID-19, nearly all classes are fully online.)

 Our course objectives are defined around seven program learning outcomes (PLO).
 These PLO are linked to CSUEB's institutional learning outcomes (ILO).